If you are a fan of coffee desserts, you will love this coffee jelly. This delicious coffee dessert is a must try for all coffee lovers.

 - Next, add instant coffee to the pot.
 Cook the jelly over low to medium heat.

-- Stir and cook the jelly solution for about 10 minutes, until the jelly is fully dissolved.
+- Stir and cook the jelly solution for about 10 minutes, until it reaches a rolling boil.

 - Pour about 2 to 3 cups of the jelly into a small dish.
 Let the jelly set slightly before placing it in the fridge to set completely.